madcowfred/evething/docker/README.rst

 A PostgreSQL_ database is set up and primed with static data on the container's first run.
 A Redis_ server acts as the Celery_ broker.

-This build is **interactive** on first boot and requires the administrator to supply root credentials.
+This build is **interactive** on first boot and requires the administrator to create credentials for the superuser account.

 Building